apache/predictionio/docs/manual/engines/itemrank/index.md

 ## 2. Setting item entity

 The `eventTime` is the time of the item being first created in your application.
-The property `pio_itypes` is required.
+The property `pio_itypes` is required when you set the item for the first time.

 If you need to update the properties of the existing item entity, simply create another `$set` event for this item entity with new properties values and the `eventTime` is the time of this change happened.